besport/ocaml-imagemagick/README.txt

 WHAT:
-      This binding is an ImageMagick interface for Objective Caml.
+      This binding is an ImageMagick interface for OCaml.

 AUTHOR:
       Copyright (C) 2004 2005 2006 2010 Florent Monnier